sietekk/3d.heisenberg.model/README.md

-#A Monte Carlo Study of the Classical, Isotropic, 3D Heisenberg Model:
+#A Monte Carlo Study of the Classical, Isotropic, 3D Heisenberg Model
 ##Numerical Studies of Stochastic Spin Systems

 ###Author: Michael Conroy